tbrown14611/Project_2/README.md

 Prophet
 Python
 Time series analysis
-For this project, you can focus your efforts within a specific industry, as detailed in the following examp

 ## Project Ideation:
 The team explored several ideas, ultimately choosing to Analyze selected Country Exchange Rates and the relationship to their Gross Domestic Product (GNP).